What you need to know:

 Google doesn’t publish all the rules about how any particular website can get top positions (“rankings”) in users’ search results.

-It takes a while, for new websites and some kinds of new content, before Google seems to treat them seriously.
+It may take a while — for new websites and some kinds of content — before Google seems to treat them seriously.
 Weeks.
 Months.
-Don’t be fooled by others that, inexplicably, appear high in search results right away.
+Don’t conclude too much from exceptions that, inexplicably, appear high in search results right away.
 The ways of Google are many and, often, mysterious.

 We’ve described the quest for search-engine rankings as a long-distance game of chess played in slow motion.
 And whose rules occasionally change, sometimes without warning the players.